 Whether we can always see it on the surface or not, when our child feels emotionally disconnected from you, they will feel unsettled, misunderstood, and all around insecure.
-On the other hand, when our children feel connected to us, they feel seen, heard, and accepted as individuals (knowing this is a game changer for disciplining a child too).
+On the other hand, when your child feels connected to you, they feel seen, heard, and accepted as individuals (knowing this is a game changer for disciplining a child too).

 Only when children feel fully accepted can they view their parents as being on the same team and trust that a parent knows what’s best, which leads to cooperation and listening.

-Feeling connected frees up children’s emotional assets, allowing them to show up as their best selves.
+Feeling connected frees up a child’s emotional assets, allowing them to show up as their best self.
 Sounds pretty awesome, right?
 These powerful moments of connection are readily available to us each day but learning how to be a positive parent means finding ways to make consistant connection happen. as well as looking out for barriers to connecting with our child that lurk about each day.

 You’re there, but you’re not there.
 It’s all too easy to shut down in the midst of family chaos and turn towards our electronics.
 After all, it’s a pretty good way to accomplish a momentary sense of control and calm, thanks to the quick hit of dopamine we get from a Facebook ‘like’.